 - When DTS retries a connection, you are charged for the DTS instance.
 We recommend that you specify the retry time range based on your business requirements.
 You can also release the DTS instance at your earliest opportunity after the source and destination instances are released.

-Configure ETLSpecify whether you want to enable the ETL feature.
-For more information, see What is ETL?.
+Configure ETLSpecifies whether to configure the extract, transform, and load (ETL) feature.
+For more information, see What is ETL?
+Valid values:

 - Basic Settings